p-mazhnik/rn-package-flutter/README.md

 Flutter module written in Dart.

 - The [pigeon](https://pub.dev/packages/pigeon) plugin is used to generate interop APIs and data classes on mobile.
-- `@staticInterop` and `createDartExport` methods are used to allow certain Dart functions to be called from JavaScript
+- `@staticInterop` and `createDartExport` methods are used to allow certain Dart functions to be called from JavaScript on web.

 ## Main Libraries Used 🛠